simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - 0B - 5TB
 - unlimited storage
 - stored in buckets - basically a cloud based folder
+- Each account can have up to 100 buckets by default
 - S3 names are globally unique, urls are: https://s3-<region>.amazonaws.com/<bucketName>
 - interaction is API based, normal http response codes
 - Can get faster uploads by enabling multi-part upload